tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   use `fmap` when you need to pass function result down the chain and nothing can go wrong in that function:

-  - function normalizes url or adds utm tags to url
+  - function normalizes url or adds UTM tags to url

 - `tee` (`Maybe` and `Either` monads only)